macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

 ### Tracking mutability

-We decided to have immutable data by default and mark explicitly mutable ones (except for type constraints).
+We decided to have immutable data by default and mark explicitly mutable and neutral ones (except for type constraints).
 You can pass mutable data only when mutable data is expected.
 This prevents user from aliasing mutability:

     var p *Object; // in theory pointer to immutable data